Skip to main content

 Near Term (1 Year)

-In the near term, the establishment of NEPA categorical exclusions may accelerate project timelines; data centers that would previously require 12-24 months of environmental review could qualify for streamlined processing as early as next year.
+In the near term, the implementation of accelerated permitting may compress project timelines: data centers that would previously require 16-24 months of environmental review could qualify for streamlined processing as early as in a year or less.

-Hours after the White House released the Plan, the Department of Energy announced that it had "selected four sites — Idaho National Laboratory, Oak Ridge Reservation, Paducah Gaseous Diffusion Plant and Savannah River Site — to move forward with plans to invite private sector partners to develop cutting edge AI data center and energy generation projects."
-According to the Department of Energy's announcement, "partners could be selected by the end of the year."
+The Department of Energy could already be in discussions with project owners regarding potential siting access on federal lands.
+Hours after the White House released the Plan, the DOE issued an announcement on Site Selection for AI Data Center and Energy Infrastructure Development on Federal Lands, stating that it had “selected four sites — Idaho National Laboratory, Oak Ridge Reservation, Paducah Gaseous Diffusion Plant and Savannah River Site — to move forward with plans to invite private sector partners to develop cutting edge AI data center and energy generation projects.”
+According to the Department of Energy's announcement, “partners could be selected by the end of the year.”

 Medium Term (2 to 3 Years)